eyad-alshami/eyad-alshami.github.io/_pages/about.md

 <!-- Hi, I'm Eyad!
 I'm a PhD student at the Max Planck Institute for Informatics (MPI-INF), where I'm part of the Computer Vision and Machine Learning group.
 My work with the RTG 2853 Neuroexplicit Models of Language, Vision, and Action program focuses on a key question: how do deep learning models actually work?
 By exploring this, I'm hoping to develop more reliable and trustworthy AI.
 I've been with the program since October 2024 and am supervised by Prof. Bernt Schiele and co-supervised by Prof. Jilles Vreeken. -->

 Hi, I'm Eyad!
 Since October 2024, I've been a PhD student with the [RTG 2853 Neuroexplicit Models of Language, Vision, and Action program](https://www.neuroexplicit.org/).
 I work at the [Max Planck Institute for Informatics (MPI-INF)](https://www.mpi-inf.mpg.de/de/departments/computer-vision-and-machine-learning/people/eyad-alshami), where I'm part of the [Explainable Machine Learning Group](https://explainablemachines.com/) within the [Computer Vision and Machine Learning department](https://www.mpi-inf.mpg.de/departments/computer-vision-and-machine-learning/).
 My core research mission is to go beyond the "black box" of deep learning.
 By uncovering how these models think, I hope to create a new generation of AI that we can trust.
-I'm grateful to be guided in this work by **[Prof. Bernt Schiele](https://scholar.google.com/citations?user=z76PBfYAAAAJ)** and **[Prof. Jilles Vreeken](https://scholar.google.com/citations?user=p5HEQfIAAAAJ&hl=en)**.
+I'm grateful to be supervised by **[Prof. Bernt Schiele](https://scholar.google.com/citations?user=z76PBfYAAAAJ)** and **[Prof. Jilles Vreeken](https://scholar.google.com/citations?user=p5HEQfIAAAAJ&hl=en)**.